 Budgeting is something to do whether you have a low income or a large one.
 You will see exactly where your money is going and just how much you have to spend.
 This will help to afford everything and get out of debt forever.

-Author bio: Written and supplied by Gladstone Brookes, a PPI company in the UK who help people reclaim their mis sold PPIs.
+About the Writer: Written and supplied by Gladstone Brookes, a PPI company in the UK who help people reclaim their mis sold PPIs.